 Current major projects include:

-We are now over halfway through the process of upgrading our meter reading system to a much more robust system that will integrate better with other technologies to better serve our customer needs in the future.
-The meter change-out program is scheduled to be completed in late 2021.
+We almost through the process of upgrading our meter reading system to a much more robust system that will integrate better with other technologies to better serve our customer needs in the future.
+The meter change-out program is scheduled to be completed in late 2022.